Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Main Experiment

 \textbf{Task Evaluation.} We conduct experiments on the EarthReason~\citep{li2025segearthr1geospatialpixelreasoning} dataset under few-shot setting.
-Following LISA \citep{lai2024lisareasoningsegmentationlarge}, performance on the GRES task is measured by the mask-based gIoU, defined by the average of all per-image IoUs.
-We use this metric because alternatives like cIoU are highly biased toward large-area objects and tend to fluctuate significantly.
+Following LISA~\citep{lai2024lisareasoningsegmentationlarge}, performance on the GRES task is measured by the mask-based gIoU, defined by the average of all per-image IoUs.
+We use this metric because alternatives like cumulative IoU (cIoU) are highly biased toward large-area objects and tend to fluctuate significantly.
 We report the final gIoU scores on the validation and test sets of the EarthReason dataset.
+To ensure a fair comparison with SFT-based approaches, we evaluate our method against SegEarth-R1~\citep{li2025segearthr1geospatialpixelreasoning}, trained on the same dataset.
+SegEarth-R1 serves as a strong SFT baseline, as it employs an auxiliary segmentation decoder to generate pixel-level masks through a differentiable mask loss.

-\textbf{Results.} In Table \ref{tab:res}, we demonstrate the effective results of our proposed pipeline and task-specific reward for training reasoning models of FS-GRES task.
-A direct performance comparison with SFT-tuned model like in FS-GREC tasks is not feasible due to the unique bbox-mask-reward pipeline.
-To establish a fair benchmark, we compare our method against SegEarth-R1, which is trained using SegEarth-R1 pipeline on the same limited datasets EarthReason-FS.
+\textbf{Results.} In Table~\ref{tab:res}, we demonstrate the effective results of our proposed pipeline and task-specific reward for training reasoning models on GRES task.

 First, we found our GRPO-trained model, i.e., Geo-R1, demonstrates a significant improvement compared to the zero-shot baseline.
-It achieves a gIoU increase of up to 38.48 points on the validation set (from 19.35 to 57.78) and up to 26.11 points on the test set (from 32.16 to 58.27), showing the success of RL-based post-training paradigm.
-Then, we observe the model exhibits remarkable performance with a very small number of samples.
+It achieves a gIoU increase of up to 38.48\% on the validation set (from 19.35\% to 57.78\%) and up to 26.11\% on the test set (from 32.16\% to 58.27\%), showing the success of RL-based post-training paradigm.
+Then, we observe that the model exhibits remarkable performance with a very small number of samples.
 With just 240 samples (10-shot), our model demonstrates a comparable performance with PixelLM, which are trained on 900K instances with descriptions. \textit{Using only 240 samples (10-shot), which is roughly 2\% training data, Geo-R1 reaches nearly 83\% of the performance of the SegEarth-R1 model that was trained on the entire training set}.

 In a direct comparison, the GRPO pipeline consistently yields superior models to the SFT approach.
 Geo-R1 outperforms SegEarth-R1 in both the 10-shot and 5-shot settings.
 Crucially, \textit{this performance gap becomes more significant as the amount of training data decreases}.
 This trend indicates that RL-based post-training paradigm is a more effective and sample-efficient method for adapting large VLM to this specialized, pixel-level task, especially in data-scarce scenarios.